byt3h3ad/byt3h3ad.github.io/src/content/work/gdsc.md

 - Manage and lead all web projects maintained and developed by GDSC, NIT Silchar.

-- Tech Lead and Software Track Head of NITS::HACKS 6.0, the Annual Hackathon under Tecnoesis, NIT Silchar.
+- Tech Lead and Software Track Co-Head of NITS::HACKS 6.0, the Annual Hackathon under Tecnoesis, NIT Silchar.